Aum1031/guesswordgame/README.md

 * Click on NEW GAME to start a new game

 ### Note
-* CORS issue(local development), to get around the cors issue, temporarily turn of the cors by using chrome/firefox extension
+* CORS issue, to get around the cors issue, temporarily turn of the cors by using chrome/firefox extension

 ## Available Scripts